The Challenge: Heart Disease and an Enlarged Heart

 Tom is very active in his community.
 He is a Eucharistic minister at his local church and volunteers at Family House once a month.
 Tom began volunteering with the Center for Organ Recovery and Education (CORE) in June 2010, and in July 2011, he, along with three other members, started a transplant support group for pre- and post-transplant patients.

-This past summer, Tom participated in the Transplant Games of America in Grand Rapids, Mich.
+Tom participated in the Transplant Games of America in Grand Rapids, Michigan.
 He finished a 5K marathon in less than one hour, won a silver medal in bowling, and gold medals in table tennis and tennis.
 Tom gave a gold medal to his transplant donor’s mother, with whom he has formed a friendship.

 “That’s something I’ve wanted to do for 20 years.
 Without my transplant, I wouldn’t have been able to do that.”